CalSTRS pension fund divests from some gun, ammo makers

-WEST SACRAMENTO, California (Reuters) - The second largest U.S. pension fund decided on Wednesday to sell off its investments in the manufacturer of the rifle used in last month’s mass shooting at an elementary school in Newtown, Connecticut, and makers of other firearms banned in California.
+WEST SACRAMENTO, California (Reuters) - The second largest U.S. pension fund on Wednesday decided to sell off its investments in manufacturers of firearms that are banned in California, like the assault rifle used in the Newtown, Connecticut, school massacre.

 The investment committee of the California State Teachers’ Retirement System (CalSTRS), a $154 billion pension fund, also voted to divest from manufacturers of high-capacity ammunition clips illegal in California.

-Note: (This story corrects first paragraph to clarify CalSTRS policy; in paragraph five adds detail on Cerberus Capital Management LP hiring investment bank to assist in sale of Freedom Group.)